Tag: garden how to (Page 1 of 2)

 Best of Garden Podcasts

-There’s something soothing about listening to others who have been there and done that.
+There’s something soothing about listening to others who’ve ‘been there and done that’.
 I love listening as I work with my hands or out on walks.
-If you’re not a podcast listener, I have to say (even as a writer) you are missing out!
+If you’re not a podcast listener, I have to say (even as a lover of the written word) you are missing out!

 Continue reading